Table of Contents

 Some of these zones and areas could be close in nature, but the content of the “experiment” is further specified for SEZs.
 For example, some focus on the coordinated development of urban and rural areas, and some focus on resource and environmental issues.

-Shenzhen, Zhuhai, Xiamen, Swatow (or Shantou), and Hainan Province, were the first SEZs established in the 1980s.
+Shenzhen, Zhuhai, Xiamen, Shantou, and Hainan Province, were the first SEZs established in the 1980s.
 Kashgar SEZ and Khorgas SEZ are the following two established in 2010.

 They are part of China’s gradual reform strategy, a first conducting partial trials and then promoting experience adopted in the early period of reform and opening up.